Skip to main content

 2.2.
 DNA extraction and quantitative polymerase chain reactions

-DNA from microbiological samples was extracted using the QIAamp DNA Mini Kit® (QIAGEN®, Hilden, Germany) performed according to the manufacturer's instructions.
+DNA from microbiological samples was extracted using the QIAamp DNA Mini Kit® (QIAGEN®, Hilden, Germany) according to the manufacturer's instructions.
 Primers for Actinomyces naeslundii, Fusobacterium nucleatum, Porphyromonas gingivalis, and Prevotella intermedia were obtained from Slomka et al. (19).
 Tannerella forsythia primers were obtained from Boutaga et al. (20).
 Filifactor alocis was detected with PCRmax (Roche, Basel, Switzerland) primers and probes.

 Primers for Treponema denticola, Porphyromonas endodontalis, Enterococcus faecalis, and Parvimonas micra were based on Nagata et al. (21) and redesigned by selecting sequences conserved in the available genomes for the species on GenBank® and blasted to not amplify other oral bacteria using BLASTN (22).
 Selected primers are presented in Table 1, and additional information on selection and primer properties is available in the Supplemental material (Appendix 1).
 Universal primers were not used due to their lack of sensitivity with a high limit of detection (LOD > 10,000 copies/ml) in no template controls.

-TABLE 1
+Table 1

 www.frontiersin.org

 Table 1.
-Species specific qPCR primers used for bacterial cell quantification in microbiological samples.
+Species-specific qPCR primers used for bacterial cell quantification in microbiological samples.

 Quantitative polymerase chain reactions (qPCRs) were performed with a CFX96 real-time system (Bio-Rad, Hercules, CA, USA), with reactions consisting of 12.5 µl of Takyon Rox probe master mix dTTP blue or Takyon™ Rox SYBR MasterMix dTTP Blue (Eurogentec, Seraing, Belgium), 1 µl of each primer (IDT, Haasrode, Belgium) and probe (all DD probes, 5′-FAM [6-carboxyfluorescein] and 3′-TAMRA [6-carboxytetramethylrhodamine]; Eurogentec, Seraing, Belgium), and 4.5 µl of Milli-Q water (or 5.5 µl for no probe).
-Cycle conditions were as follows: an initial step at 50°C for 2 min and 95°C for 10 min, followed by 45 cycles of 95°C for 15 s and 60°C for 1 min.
+The cycling conditions were as follows: an initial step at 50°C for 2 min and 95°C for 10 min, followed by 45 cycles of 95°C for 15 s and 60°C for 1 min.

 2.3.
 Statistical analysis

 Statistical analysis was performed in R 4.0.0 (https://cran.r-project.org/).
-Data were analyzed with an ANOVA with Tukey HSD multiple comparisons (p < 0.05) to evaluate statistical differences in bacterial species and total bacterial load between sessions.
+Data were analyzed with an ANOVA with Tukey HSD multiple comparisons (p < 0.05) to evaluate statistical differences in the bacterial species and the total bacterial load between sessions.

 3. Results